miner/clj-ftp/README.md

 # clj-ftp

-Wrapper over Apache Commons Net to provide easy access from Clojure.
+Wrapper over [Apache Commons Net][apache] to provide easy access from Clojure.

+[apache]: https://commons.apache.org/proper/commons-net/ "Apache Commons Net"

 Note: FTP is considered insecure.
 Data and passwords are sent in the clear so someone could sniff packets on your network and discover